-Furniture paint is amazing and will make a huge difference to any wooden accessories in your house!
-I enjoy renovating old furniture because if done correctly you basically have a brand new piece.
+Furniture paint is amazing and will make a huge difference to any wooden accessories in your house.
+I enjoy renovating old furniture because if done correctly you have a brand new piece o

-You can sell it or keep it depending on your needs.
+You can sell it or keep it depending on your motivation.
 But, not any furniture paint will do!
-You must use the best when it comes to painting wooden furniture because inferior mixes will fall off and flake away after a short time!
+You must use the best when it comes to painting wooden furniture because inferior mixes will fall off and flake away after a short time.

-The furniture paint I will be revealing in this article is the best in the UK, we have not gone on price range but quality, coverage and my experience of these paint brands.
+The furniture paint I will be revealing in this article is the best furniture paint in the UK, we have not gone on price range but quality, coverage and my experience of these furniture paint brands.

 - Clean your furniture